Mission and Goals

 |Student representatives (4) – One per College, CTE students preferably||Peralta Student Body President from each campus|

-The District-Wide CTE Committee adopts Peralta's Planning and Budgeting Integration Model (PBIM) "Implementation Roles" with the following exceptions – (see the Planning and Budgeting Integration Model Handbook, Section 1 Overview, 2013-2024):
+The District-Wide CTE Subcommittee adopts Peralta's Planning and Budgeting Integration Model (PBIM) "Implementation Roles" with the following exceptions – (see the Planning and Budgeting Integration Model Handbook, Section 1 Overview, 2013-2024):

-- The District-Wide CTE Committee will be led by the Co-Chairs and supported by a facilitator.
+- The District-Wide CTE Subcommittee will be led by the Co-Chairs and supported by a facilitator.
 The Co-chairs and Facilitator are intended to work collaboratively.